Let your children believe in magic

 I smiled at his innocence.
 “What do magicians do Ama?
 Do they do magic?”

 “No Zaviar they only do tricks.
 The magic they do isn’t real!”

 And all of a sudden, I realized what I’m doing.
 I’m depriving a toddler of believing in something that childhood is all about.
 I’m forcing him to grow up and see the world for what it is.
 The harsh and bitter world that our children will eventually witness anyway.

 Why shouldn’t they live in their little bubble a little longer?
 Where their wishes come true and they find joy in the simplest of things.
 Where Mom knows everything and can see them all the time even when she’s not around.
 Where they want the most impossible things and pray that they happen.

-So my little munchkin who thinks he learned how to talk all by himself and Ama and Baba haven’t taught him is already growing up too fast.
+So my little munchkin who thinks he learned how to talk all by himself, and Ama and Baba haven’t taught him any of it, is already growing up too fast.
 Slow down, I shout in my head.
 Remain a baby for now.
 Remain innocent and untarnished from the cruelty and harshness of this world.
-Believe in wishes coming true and magic.
+Keep believing in magic, and wishes coming true.

 “Ama made a mistake Zaviar”, I told him.